hartex/gwt-gradle-seed/README.md

 # gwt-gradle-seed
-gwt-gradle-seed — the seed for GWT apps backed with Gradle

 This project is an application skeleton for a [GWT](http://www.gwtproject.org/) web app.
 You can use it to quickly bootstrap your GWT webapp and Gradle based dev environment.